🏷️ backlog

 What is the purpose of this assignment?

 When you complete this assignment, you will reflect on and learn from a past experience.
-You will also provide your peers feedback and help them adapt a growth mindset.
+You will also provide your peers feedback and help them adopt a growth mindset.

 How to submit

-Attach the screenshots of your Slack post and your comment to another to this ticket on your board.
+• Attach the screenshots of your Slack post as a comment on this issue

 • πŸ• Priority Mandatory